madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 4th of May, 2019

+  - I favour Nina Simone's _Don't Let Me Be Misunderstood's_ over any other by her, even _Feeling Good_.

 ### 29th of April, 2019

   - Machin Feast at Queens' on 10th of May.
 The deadline for applications is